0xordinaryday/hackthebox/README.md

-# hackthebox
+# Hack The Box

-Programs created to aid with Hack The Box exercises
+Programs created to aid with [Hack The Box](https://www.hackthebox.eu/) exercises.